-As outlined in previous text, in developing the capital cost estimate, GHD used the latest version of GTPro (Version 28.2) to model the SGT5-2000E 33MAC machine at ISO conditions at a typical power plant site in the SWIS (Muja PS).
+As outlined in previous text, in developing the capital cost estimate, GHD used the latest version of GTPro (Version 29.0) to model the SGT5-2000E 33MAC machine at ISO conditions at a typical power plant site in the SWIS (Muja PS).
 We then applied the necessary inlet cooling system and water injection rate for the gas turbine operating at 41°C ambient condition and providing the lowest NOx emissions.
-The capital cost estimates for the reference power plant was obtained from GTPro's "Peace" output, which has current estimates for 2019.
-A cross check with last year's estimate (2018) for the same machine was carried out to identify any significant variations.
+The capital cost estimates for the reference power plant was obtained from GTPro's "PEACE" output, which has current estimates for 2020.
+A cross check with last year's estimate (2019) for the same machine was carried out to identify any significant variations.
 Where possible cost references were made to Australian power projects involving the SGT5-2000E machines.
-GHD applied the relevant escalation to establish a year 2019 project cost for these projects and compared them with the project cost obtained from GTPro was found to be within the limit of accuracy.
+GHD applied the relevant escalation to establish a year 2020 project cost for these projects and compared them with the project cost obtained from GTPro.
+The cost obtained from GTPro was found to be within the limit of accuracy.